 The genomics lab at Mpala is equipped with instruments that allow for DNA sequencing and analysis.
 The lab is equipped with instruments for DNA extraction, PCR, and Post PCR analysis.
 Extraction materials include centrifuges, hot plate incubators, micro-pipettes, and serological pipetter.
 PCR equipment includes a PCR machine (Thermo-cycler), electrophoresis chamber machine, and microwave.
 The post PCR equipment includes iseq-illumina sequencer and a computer for sequencing as well.

-The stable isotope lab at Mpala is designed to analyze the isotopes in water.
-It is equipped with an extraction line, a cryogenic vacuum, that removes water from different soil and plant parts.
-The lab also contains isotope analyzers, water vapor isotope sources, and a Picarro vapor isotope analyzer.
+The stable isotope lab at Mpala, the PERMILab, is designed to analyze hydrogen and oxygen isotopes in meteoric water (rivers, rainfall, groundwater, etc.) and from water in plants and soils.
+It is equipped with a cryogenic extraction line to remove water from soils and plant parts.
+The lab also contains LGR and Picarro isotope analyzers and soil moisture analyzers.

-Both labs are temperature controlled, solar powered, and equipped with sinks and outlets in addition to specialized instruments.Mpala Lab Use Protocols (98 downloads)
+Both the Genetics Lab and the PERMILab are temperature controlled, solar powered, and equipped with sinks and outlets in addition to specialized instruments.Mpala Lab Use Protocols (23166 downloads)